mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 **scanp**

-This is an index that we advance from position 0 to the len of our buffer.
+This is an index that we advance from position 0 to the length of our buffer.
 As we advance this index, we read a single character from the buffer and analyze it via the `scanner` state machine.

 **scan**